smeggins/RedAcademyPong/README.md

         *ball collision is off on right paddle.
         *Ball can get stuck IN the paddle if it hits from the top (ie add top and bottom paddle collision) *Ball can have too verticle a trajectory
+        *Ball can end up in paddle if you move the paddle in the same direction the ball is coming when they are parallel

     Priorities:
         **AUDIO AS PER THE PROJECT GUIDLINE**